aistabci/abci-docs/en/docs/tips/spack.md

 [username@es1 ~]$ spack install openmpi schedulers=sge
 ```

-If we want to install a specific version, use `@` to specify the version.
+If you want to install a specific version, use `@` to specify the version.
 ```
 [username@es1 ~]$ spack install openmpi@3.1.4 schedulers=sge
 ```